ebi-gene-expression-group/atlas-k8s-ci-environment/README.md

 ### Regions and zones
 It’s important to know that for a pod to be successfully scheduled in a cluster, all volumes must be in the same zone.
 A pod can’t mount multiple volumes across different zones.
-Since read-only volumes are created when a pod requests it for the first time, the zone of the volume will be the one where the pod is scheduled.
-Therefore, the zones of the jobs that request the read-only volumes for the first time is set with `nodeSelector` to `europe-west2-a`:
+Since read-only volumes are created when a pod requests it for the first time, the zone of the volume will be the one where the pod is scheduled; these are set with `nodeSelector` to `europe-west2-a`:
 ```yaml
 spec:
   template: